Foolish Loving Spaces

-Foolish Loving Spaces is the third studio album by English indie pop band Blossoms.
+Foolish Loving Spaces is the third studio album by the English indie pop band Blossoms.
 It was released on 31 January 2020 by Virgin EMI Records, and again produced by James Skelly and Rich Turvey.
 The album was supported by the singles "Your Girlfriend", "The Keeper" and "If You Think This Is Real Life".
 It debuted atop the UK Albums Chart, becoming the band's second UK number-one album, with 18,945 copies sold in its first week in the UK.